On Information Controls: Introduction

-Before moving to our results, we would like to provide further motivations for problems in the form \eqref{cJ}-\eqref{supcJ}, where in particular $\cJ$ is not monotone.
+Before turning to our results, we would like to provide further motivations for problems in the form \eqref{cJ}-\eqref{supcJ}, where in particular $\cJ$ is not monotone.
 Besides the possible cost for acquiring information, typically it is also not free to analyze or compute the information.
-For example, Saparito-Zhang \cite{SZ-delay} studied an information delay problem.
+For example, Saparito-Zhang \cite{SZ-delay} studied the following information delay problem.
 Let $\dbF = \{\cF_t\}_{0\le t\le T}$ denote the information the player observes.
 Note that in practice it takes some time, say a constant $\d>0$ for simplicity, for the player to analyze the observed information and compute the corresponding strategy, then at time $t$ the player can only use the information up to time $t-\d$, and thus the admissible control $\a_t$ needs to be $\cF_{t-\d}$-measurable.
-That is, one can only use $\dbG^\d = \{\cG^\d_t\}$ with $\cG^\d_t = \cF_{t-\d}$.
+That is, one can only use $\dbG^\d = \{\cG^\d_t\}$ with $\cG^\d_t := \cF_{t-\d}$.
 One may reduce $\d$ and hence increase $\dbG^\d$, say, by hiring more capable experts and/or improving the computational power, which will of course increase the cost as well.

-Another situation is that it may have cost or risk to use the information, with the illicit insider trading as a typical example.
+Another related situation is that using the information may involve costs or risks, as illustrated by the illicit insider trading.
 Let $\cG$ denote the inside information the insider uses in his decision making, then $C(\cG)$ stands for the legal risk he faces.
 In this case the insider may decide how much inside information he wants to use in order to maximize the net utility.
 We shall present a static example which is essentially a linear quadratic problem and can be solved explicitly in Section \ref{sect-insider1}, and a dynamic example which leads to an HJB equation in Section \ref{sect-insider2}.